-First of all, what is a Cloud Server, exactly?
+First of all, what are Cloud Servers, exactly?

 Server on the Internet